 - UK residency (for paper-based marking) or UK or EEA residency (for online marking).
 More on this below

-If you're apply to be a visiting examiner or moderator and you're successful, you'll need to fill in a Child Safeguarding Declaration Form.
+If you're applying to be a visiting examiner or moderator and you're successful, you'll need to fill in a Child Safeguarding Declaration Form.

 We welcome teachers from other exam boards, so you don’t need to be teaching an AQA specification.
 The exception to this is if you’re applying to become a visiting moderator – you’ll need to be teaching or have recently taught our specification.